Bay Simpson – Too Good to Be True

 By

 The “Muscle Shoals sound” has a new torchbearer.
-Fresh off a standout run on NBC’s The Voice Season 29, where he secured a last-second chair turn from Adam Levine, singer-songwriter Bay Simpson has released his nostalgic rock anthem, “Too Good to Be True.”
+Fresh off a standout run on NBC’s The Voice Season 29—where he snagged a last‑second chair turn from Adam Levine—singer‑songwriter Bay Simpson steps into the spotlight with his nostalgic rock anthem, “Too Good to Be True.”

-Available now, the single marks the arrival of a 20-year-old artist with a pedigree that spans from his distant cousin Elvis Presley to a songwriting credit for Kid Rock (“Never Enough”).
+Now available on all platforms, the single marks the arrival of a 20‑year‑old artist whose musical lineage stretches from his distant cousin Elvis Presley to an early songwriting cut with Kid Rock (“Never Enough”).
+Simpson’s story is already the stuff of Southern rock folklore—and he’s only just getting started.

 Stream “Too Good to Be True” here